surprisehighway/craft-upsshippingrates/README.md

 UPS shipping rates will now be calculated for products that have dimensions and weights specified.

-## Using UPS Shipping Rates in Craft Commerce
+## Using UPS Shipping Rates

-After successfully configuring the plugin your shipping methods will appear within Craft Commerce's shipping method view at `/commerce/settings/shippingmethods`.
+After successfully configuring the plugin your shipping methods will appear as shipping methods during checkout.

 ![Shipping Methods](resources/shipping-methods.png)